robidev/rsyslog-kafka/README.md

 # Getting started

 generate truststores and keystores for broker and clients(consumer/producer)

 `cd private`
 `./create-certs.sh`
 `cd ..`

 build images
 `docker-compose build`

 run docker compose file
 `docker-compose up`

-if all goes well, the kdc-admin and kafka container should be running, 3 keytabs should be generated in the volume ./private
+if all goes well, the kdc-admin and kafka container should be running, 3 keytabs should be generated in the volume (./private on the host)

+you can issue additional log messages by issuing the following command
+`docker-compose exec omkafka_gssapi logger <test message>`

 # TODO